9 Soccer Nutrition Strategies to Enhance Soccer Performance

 NOTE: Sporting organizations tend to discourage the use of creatine in youth soccer players and other athletes, not because it will harm them, but because they have yet to learn what their bodies can do naturally.
 Youth athletes should focus on improving skills more than on taking supplements.

 Caffeine can reduce the perception of pain, effort, and fatigue—even in soccer players who regularly drink coffee.
-You can consume caffeine via gels, caffeinated energy bars, pre-workout supplements, tablets, and of course, coffee.
-The problem with coffee is the caffeine content is highly variable, making it hard to define a specific dose.
+You can consume caffeine via gels, caffeinated energy bars, pre-workout supplements, tablets, and coffee.
+The problem with coffee is that the caffeine content is highly variable, making it hard to define a specific dose.
 The “best” dose varies from athlete to athlete.

 Soccer Nutrition Strategy 7: